May 23, 2009

 I have great news; I just graduated from law school!
 And I saved a bunch of money on my car insurance.
 But seriously; all congratulations aside, I have an important story to tell you.

 I grew up in a working class family.
 We lived in a small town, in a mobile home trailer.
 My sister and I shared a bed until I was 12 years old.
-My father is illiterate and my mother never graduated high school.
-Needless to say, none of my family had ever gone to college.
-Fewer than 5% of my peers from where I grew up graduated high school and went on to college.
+My father is illiterate and my mother never got beyond her freshman year of high school.
+Needless to say, none of my family had gone to college.
+Very few of my peers from where I grew up graduated high school and went on to college.
 I was the exception.
 I studied hard and graduated high school, then I went to college.
 I studied hard there too and after receiving my bachelor’s degree I was accepted to a nationally ranked “tier I” law school.
 After 3 years of the hardest educational program imaginable aside from perhaps medical school, I graduated.
 I now have a J.D.
 And the people from my small home town call my achievements miraculous, because they are.
 I am a statistical anomaly in that sense.
-But I represent a common statistic in another sense: as a graduate student from a non-wealthy family, I have accumulated around $200,000 in student loans despite receiving numerous grants, scholarships and participating in work-study programs.
-I had no choice if I wanted to achieve my educational goals because it was impossible for me to save up the hundreds of thousands of dollars that college and law school costs, and my family was unable to provide financial help to me during my college education.
+But I represent a common statistic in another sense: as a graduate student from a non-wealthy family, I have accumulated around $200,000 in student loans and interest despite receiving numerous grants, scholarships and participating in work-study programs.
+I had no choice if I wanted to achieve my educational goals because it was impossible for me to save up the hundred-thousand dollars that college and law school costs, and my family was unable to provide financial help to me during my college education.

 Predatory lending by private and FFELP student loan lenders are suffocating the American dream.